 Being vulnerable would be to put on those trousers we can’t fit into, feel how uncomfortable they are now, walk out in them, feel exposed and allow all the feelings of that to come.
 So for me this acts as a key to accessing my vulnerability – getting out my comfort zone.

 I have so much to learn about vulnerability and blocks to work through to allow it more in myself.
-Then I feel, I will also learn more about being strong in the true sense, strong enough, courageous enough to feel, to feel my emotions, to feel my Self and awaken all my senses, and start waking up to truly living again.
-It is in there, because God made us that way.
-She didn’t create robots after all, she created living, breathing, dancing, singing, creating, thinking and most of all, uniquely of all, emotional beings: all that makes us human.
+Then I feel, I will also learn more about being strong in the true sense: courageous and loving enough to feel my emotions, to be my Self and start waking up to truly living again.
+God didn’t create robots after all.
+She created living, breathing, dancing, singing, creating, thinking and most of all, uniquely of all, emotional beings: all that makes us human.

 “You’ve got to learn how to fall, before you can learn how to fly.” (from the film).